scc-digitalhub/docs/sdk/docs/reference/runtimes/python/python/actions/python-build.md

         #### Requirements

-        Requirements can be a list of strings or a path to a supported requirements file.
-The SDK parses and normalizes them when the function is saved.
-See [Requirements and automatic builds](../../../../../explanations/runtimes/python-execution.md#requirements-and-automatic-builds) for supported filenames, local version inference, and the build requirement for remote execution.
+        Requirements can be a list of strings or a path to an existing file named `requirements.txt`, `setup.py`, `pyproject.toml`, `conda.yml` or `conda.yaml`.
+The SDK parses and normalizes them when the function is saved. `requirements.txt` and `setup.py` are parsed as pip requirements, `pyproject.toml` reads `project.dependencies`, and Conda files read pip dependencies from `dependencies.pip`.
+If a package is specified without a version, the SDK looks for it in the active local virtual environment, adds the installed version when available, and logs a warning.
+See [Requirements and automatic builds](../overview.md#requirements-and-automatic-builds) for details and the build requirement for remote execution.

         ```python
         requirements = ["numpy", "pandas>1,<3", "scikit-learn==1.2.0"]